FalsePhilosopher/BadUSB-Playground/README.md

+# Stand up to hate against minorities, silence is violence!

 # BadUSB-Playground
 Welcome to the BadUSB Playground, let's build some cool stuff!
 Most of what you find in here is either a WIP or resources for a project.